titan2022/docs/source/PreseasonTraining/1_LEDProgramming/index.md

 }
 ```

-Here is another example that sets every pixel to red instead of just the first one utilizing a for loop.
+Here is another example that sets every pixel to red, instead of just the first one, utilizing a for loop.

 ```cpp
 void loop() {